coskuncay/flutter_chatgpt_api/README.md

 Copy the value for cf_clearance and save it to your environment.
 `example/lib/clearance_token.dart`

+Copy the value for user_agent and save it to your environment.
+`example/lib/user_agent.dart`

 Should look something like this:
 ```dart
 const SESSION_TOKEN = '__Secure-next-auth.session-token from https://chat.openai.com/chat';